bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

 + So, why not ask the federal government to directly consider this conflict!

-# Bringing Issue Forward
+# Bringing The Issue Forward

 + Ultimately, the NPRM dance with the FCC, while necessary, is only one approach to bring forward the issue.

 + Consider this other simple, parallel approach:

-# Bringing Issue Forward
+# Bringing The Issue Forward

 + Bring a product before the FCC that needs to be GPL'd due to compliance, and ask for certification.